Changing the channel on the bad rerun of shooting coverage

 “It’s time for journalists to take sides,” tweeted prominent Columbia University professor Bill Grueskin, and he’s not just a voice in the wilderness.

-News outlets haven been dominated by coverage of the shootings that killed 31 people in El Paso, Texas, and Dayton, Ohio.
+News outlets have been dominated by coverage of the shootings that killed 31 people in El Paso, Texas, and Dayton, Ohio.
 Editors at The New York Times discovered the extent to which nerves are frayed when they put together the newspaper’s Tuesday edition.

 The first edition’s lead headline, “TRUMP URGES UNITY VS. RACISM,” provoked a social media backlash.
 Some tweeters said they canceled subscriptions in disgust.